Skip to content

 Some important things to note about <select> dropdown menus:

-• Like radio buttons, the value attribute is what will be gathered in your JavaScript.
+• The value attribute is what will be gathered in your JavaScript.
 This does not need to match the displayed text.

 • It is recommended to put instructions in the first <option> with an empty value, as this will be the first thing the user sees by default.
 This will also prompt the user to make a selection.